pippz/pippz.github.io/README.md

 ## License

 Source code is released under the MIT License.
-Photographs and other original media, if any, are not covered by this license.

 ## Contact